 (2) The Commission may grant approval, for the purposes of subregulation (1), where an application, in writing, for that approval is received from the permit holder prior to the drawing of the relevant lottery.

-(3) For the purposes of subregulation (1), “donor organization” includes an individual.
+(3) For the purposes of subregulation (1), donor organization includes an individual.

 [Regulation 30A inserted in Gazette 27 Sep 1991 p.
 5069.]